History of Saint Kitts and Nevis: Saint Kitts and Nevis (1700–1883)

+Abolition of slave trade and slavery

-The African slave trade was terminated within the British Empire in 1807, and slavery outlawed in 1834.
+The African slave trade was terminated within the British Empire in 1807.

+Then, the great slave revolt in Jamaica precipitated the abolition of slavery in the British colonies, proclaimed on 1 August 1834.
 A four-year "apprenticeship" period followed for each slave, in which they worked for their former owners for wages.
 On Nevis 8,815 slaves were freed in this way, while St. Kitts had 19,780 freed.

+However, the British Crown accompanied this abolition with substantial compensation for the planters for the loss of their slaves.
+Compensation was calculated according to the number of people enslaved, their age, their sex, and their position.
+To finance compensation in all its slave colonies, the British government negotiated a colossal loan of 15 million pounds sterling (equivalent to approximately £20bn in 2020) with financiers Nathan Mayer Rothschild and Moses Montefiore on 3 August 1835.
+The repayment of this debt was not completed until 2015, almost two centuries later.

 The 1835 hurricane, followed by the drought of 1836–1838 and the fire of 1837, devastated Nevis.
 Sugar prices continued their decline due to production in other parts of the world where costs were cheaper, so that by 1842, Nevis saw a decline in its population as workers fled the island, if unwilling to stay and make a living sharecropping in Nevis' increasingly less fertile soil.
 St. Kitts' soil was not so depleted.
 Then several earthquakes struck in 1843, followed by a cholera epidemic in 1853–54, killing more than 800 on Nevis and 3920 on St. Kitts.

 In 1872, St. Kitts was connected to the international telegraph system.
 However, the connection did not extend to Nevis until 1925.

 The Federation of the Leeward Islands Colony of 1871 meant the end of elected Assemblies, but were instead appointed.
 In 1883, the governments of St Kitts, Nevis and Anguilla were combined into the St. Kitts Assembly.
 Of the ten seats in the Assembly, Nevis had two while Anguilla had one.